td6904/td6904/README.md

 # 👋 Welcome to my GitHUB

 My name is Tyler.
-I'm a Back-end developer from Edinburgh, Scotland, currently living in 🇫🇷 Lille, France.
+I'm a Back-end developer from Edinburgh, Scotland, currently living in Lille, France.

-Today is Saturday, 22 April at 17:21 CEST.
+Today is Sunday, 23 April at 13:53 CEST.

 This README updates every hour (testing).